PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Projects/e-commerce-backend-server/ReadMe.md

 ---

 ## 2. With Using Router Module:
   - In Express.js, the Router module is a `mini Express` application.
-It provides a way to group related routes together, making your code `modular`, `readable`, and `maintainable`.
+It provides a way to **group related routes together**, making your code `modular`, `readable`, and `maintainable`.
   - This is the recommended approach for `scalable apps`.
-You separate routes into modules, and optionally controllers too.
+You separate routes into `modules`, and optionally `controllers` too.

 **Let's start building our routes with the Express Router module for better structure and organization.**